Chorded keyboard: Commercial devices

 "Multiambic" keyers for use with wearable computers were invented in Canada in the 1970s.
 Multiambic keyers are similar to chording keyboards but without the board, in that the keys are grouped in a cluster for being handheld, rather than for sitting on a flat surface.

 Chording keyboards are also used as portable but two handed input devices for the visually impaired (either combined with a refreshable braille display or vocal synthesis).
 Such keyboards use a minimum of seven keys, where each key corresponds to an individual braille point, except one key which is used as a spacebar.
 In some applications, the spacebar is used to produce additional chords which enable the user to issue editing commands, such as moving the cursor, or deleting words.
 Note that the number of points used in braille computing is not 6, but 8, as this allows the user, among other things, to distinguish between small and capital letters, as well as identify the position of the cursor.
 As a result, most newer chorded keyboards for braille input include at least nine keys.

 Touch screen chordic keyboards are available to smartphone users as an optional way of entering text.
 As the number of keys is low, the button areas can be made bigger and easier to hit on the small screen.
 The most common letters do not necessarily require chording as is the case with the GKOS keyboard optimised layouts (Android app) where the twelve most frequent characters only require single keys.

+The DecaTxt one-handed Bluetooth Chord keyboard, by IN10DID, Inc. has ten keys, two at each finger and is able to replace all standard keystrokes with chords of four keys or less.
+It is small at 3.25"x 2.25" and weighs about 2 ounces, making it quite wearable strapped to either hand for use while walking.
+DecaTxt is generally considered as assistive technology since it works with a variety of issues such as limited vision, limb loss, shaking and poor motor skills.

-The company CharaChorder commerially sells chorded entry devices.
+The company CharaChorder commercially sells chorded entry devices.
 Their first commercially available device is the CharaChorder One, which features a split design with each having access to 9 switches that can be moved in five directions (up, down, left, right, and pressed) in contrast to typical keyboards.
 This device allows for both chorded entry as well as traditional character entry.
-The set of words that can be chorded can be dynamically changed by the user in real time, but by default includes the 300 most common words in the english language.
+The set of words that can be chorded can be dynamically changed by the user in real time, but by default includes the 300 most common words in the English language.
 This chorded entry feature allows for potentially extremely fast typing speeds, so much so the founder of the company has been banned from online typing competitions.
 Additionally, they create the Charachorder Lite with a more traditional keyboard design.
 The manufacturer claimed that users of the Charachorder One can reach speeds of 300 words per minute, while users of the Charachorder Lite can reach 250 words per minute.